 All homeowners and landlords in the UK are eligible to these vouchers.
 They are expected to cover various energy saving methods, including:

-- vii.
-Renewable energy - solar panels / air source heat pumps
+- vi.
+Renewable energy - solar thermal / air & ground source heat pumps

 Chancellor Sunak has estimated that this scheme could save the British public up to £600 a year on their home energy bills.